edhedges/eds-djangoplate/README.md

   - Install the requirements of the project such as django, PIL, etc.
   - Create a new secret key for the project
   - Run syncdb and runserver
+  - Last line just opens the project directory in Sublime Text 2

 Here is the script: